Skip to content

 Common pitfalls

-• When passing arrays for Mstar, each returned dict entry becomes an array of the same length.
+• When passing an array for Mstar, each value in the returned dictionary is an array of the same length.